mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 To facilitate the creation of a new OpenNTP input file, a set of dialog boxes have been developed (Below) which allows users to create the OpenNTP input file in a simpler, faster and interactive.
 Users can fill up all information about the OpenNTP input file (including: number of group energy, materials, Pin cells, assemblies, type of geometry, multi-group cross sections ...) and once they have specified input files in JSON format will be automatically created in the window **Text editor** by clicking on button **Generate Input file**.

-- Definition of Pin Cells by introducing the coarse meshes size along the x and y-axis, then the material index and the number of fine mesh in each coarse meshes.
+- Definition of Pin Cells by introducing in each coarse meshes size along the x and y-axis, then the material index and the number of fine mesh.

 .. image:: _images/insert.png

+- inserting the pin cells index into each assembly.

 .. image:: _images/photo2.png

+- Definition of the general structure of the reactor core by inserting the assembly indices in their locations.

 .. image:: _images/photo3.png